ethereum/EIPs/EIPS/eip-modular-smart-contract-accounts-and-plugins.md

 The function `updatePlugins` takes in an array of updates to perform, and an optional initialization function.
 The function MUST perform the update operation sequentially, then, if the address provided in `init` is not `address(0)`, MUST execute `init` with the calldata `callData`.

-> :warning: The ability to update a plugin is very powerful.
+> **⚠️ The ability to update a plugin is very powerful.
 The security of the updatePlugins determines the security of the account.
-It is critical for Account builders to make sure updatePlugins has the proper security consideration and access control in place.
+It is critical for Account builders to make sure updatePlugins has the proper security consideration and access control in place.**

 **Calls to `validateUserOp`**